cedricwalter/exceldb-telegram-bot/README.md

 # exceldb-telegram-bot
 Telegram bot you can ask if something is existing in an excel database, you can also add stuff in excel

+# Features
+* Can check in an excel for some value and return all lines matching
+* Can append a new line in an Excel
+* Can return all unique values of any column

 ## help

 ask the bot for help with /help